tianshilu/QBRC-Somatic-Pipeline/README.md

 perl ~/somatic/somatic.pl ~/seq/1799-01N.R1.fastq.gz ~/seq/1799-01N.R2.fastq.gz ~/seq/1799-01T.R1.fastq.gz ~/seq/1799-01T.R2.fastq.gz 32 hg38 ~/ref/hg38/hs38d1.fa /cm/shared/apps/java/oracle/jdk1.7.0_51/bin/java ~/somatic_result/1799-01/ human
 ```
 ### Note:
-Input seuqencing files: (1) If input are fastq files, they must be 'gz' files. 'sequencing_file_1', 'sequencing_file_2' are path to fastq1 and fastq2 of normal sample; 'sequencing_file_3', 'sequencing_file_4' are path to fastq1 and fastq2 of tumor samples.n\ (2) If input are bam files, use "bam /path/to/bam/files.bam" in replace of the tow corresponding fastq input files.n\ (3) If input are RNA sequencing files, use "RNA:fastq1" or "RNA:bam" at the first or third slot.
+Input seuqencing files:
+(1) If input are fastq files, they must be 'gz' files. 'sequencing_file_1', 'sequencing_file_2' are path to fastq1 and fastq2 of normal sample; 'sequencing_file_3', 'sequencing_file_4' are path to fastq1 and fastq2 of tumor samples.
+(2) If input are bam files, use "bam /path/to/bam/files.bam" in replace of the tow corresponding fastq input files.
+(3) If input are RNA sequencing files, use "RNA:fastq1" or "RNA:bam" at the first or third slot.
 (4) If input are deep exome sequencing data, use "Deep:fastq1" at the first or third slot.
 (5) For tumor-only calling, put "NA NA" in the first two slots.
 Results will be written to germline output files.
 (6) Optional: run somatic_script/SurecallTrummer.jar on the fastq files before runnign somatic.pl for deep seuquencing files.
 (7) If only single end fastq data are available, put the fastq file(s) at the first and/or the third slots, then put NA in the second and/or fourth slot.
 "thread": number of threads to use.
 "build": genome build, hg19 or hg38.
 "index": path (including file names) to the reference genome fasta file of the reference bundle hg38 or hg19.
 (The pipeline will search for other files in that bundle folder automatically.)
 "java17": path (including the executable file name) to java 1.7 (needed only for MuTect).
 "ouput": the output folder, it will be deleted (if pre-existing) adn re-created during analysis.
 "pdx": "PDX" or "human" if this is PDX sample, reads will be aligned to mouse genome first.
-And unmapped reads will be mapped to the human genome.\
+And unmapped reads will be mapped to the human genome.
 (4) Example data to run the QBRC somatic mutation pipeline can be found at https://github.com/Somatic-pipeline/QBRC-Somatic-Pipeline/tree/master/example/example_dataset/sequencing.
 The output for the example data can be found at https://github.com/Somatic-pipeline/QBRC-Somatic-Pipeline/tree/master/example/example_dataset/example_output.
 ## job_somatic.pl
 Slurm wrapper for somatic.pl for a batch of sampels and it is easy to change for other job scheduler system by revising this line of code: "system("sbatch ".$job)" and using proper demo job submission shell script.